mmbman/Katagiri/1986-10-19-Shobogenzo-Kokyo-Talk-2.md

 #### 58:17

-**Question:** I wanted to say what I’m thinking about; I don’t know if I have a question or not.
+**Question:** I wanted to say what I’m thinking about, and I don’t know if I have a question or not.
 But it seems to me that every time you do zazen, or every time we listen to you, that we disintegrate a little bit, that we “shatter” a little bit.
 And that then we put ourselves back together again.
 And that we put ourselves back together again a little bit differently from the way we had been before.
 And maybe that’s what maturity comes from?

-**Katagiri Roshi:** Maybe so.
+**Katagiri Roshi:** Uh-huh.
+Maybe so.

 **Questioner:** ...
 Putting ourself back to together differently, time after time.

 **Katagiri Roshi:** Yes.
-Sure.
-Yes.

 #### 59:10